Special Bulletin on Russia-linked money laundering related to sanctions evasion

-Under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) produces strategic intelligence to provide analytical perspectives on the nature and scope of money laundering and terrorist activity financing.
-This Special Bulletin provides background and information relevant to Russia-linked money laundering in order to inform reporting entities on recognizing characteristics of completed or attempted financial transactions related to the laundering of the proceeds of crime.
-It is also possible that money laundering may be connected to the evasion of sanctions measures that have been imposed under the Special Economic Measures Act (SEMA).
+Under the Proceeds of Crime (Money Laundering) and Terrorist Financing Act, the Financial Transactions and Reports Analysis Centre of Canada (FINTRAC) produces strategic intelligence on the nature and scope of money laundering and terrorist activity financing.
+This Special Bulletin provides background and updated information relevant to Russia-linked money laundering.
+It aims to inform reporting entities on the characteristics of completed or attempted financial transactions related to the laundering of the proceeds of crime.
+It updates and replaces the previous bulletin on Russia-linked money laundering related to sanctions evasion published in March 2022.

 The content of this Bulletin can be leveraged by reporting entities to identify and assess money laundering and terrorist activity financing risks, apply controls and measures to mitigate these risks, and effectively detect and report suspicious transactions to FINTRAC.